nickzani/nickzani.github.io/_posts/2018-01-13-Making-Sherbet.md

 description: "A fun activity for all ages"
 ---

 Let's be honest, thinking of activities to do with kids is hard.
 There are only so many times you can go to Pets at Home and try to subtly stroke the rabbits without being thrown out.
-This is a great activity for rainy days, and combines eating with science.
+Making sherbet is a great activity for rainy days, and combines eating with science.
 Double win.

 ## Ingredients
-For this recipe (experiment?) you only need three ingredients
+For this recipe (experiment?) you only need three ingredients:

 * Granulated sugar
-* Baking soda
+* Baking powder
-* Food grade citric acid (available on Amazon)
+* Food grade citric acid (easily available on Amazon, and can be used for descaling the kettle if you have any leftover)

 ## Method
+Luckily the method is as simple as the ingredients:
-1. Mix 1 tsp of the baking soda with 1 tsp of citric acid and a 2 tbs of sugar.
+1. Mix 1 tsp of the baking powder with 1 tsp of citric acid and a 2 tbs of sugar.
 2. Eat it